- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 27/2100Z to 28/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 0 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 27/2100Z to 28/2100Z: Solar activity has been at moderate levels for the past 24 hours.
+The largest solar event of the period was a M1 event observed at 28/0401Z from Region 2918 (N21W26).
+There are currently 5 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (29 Dec, 30 Dec, 31 Dec).
+Solar Activity Forecast: Solar activity is expected to be low with a chance for M-class flares on days one, two, and three (29 Dec, 30 Dec, 31 Dec).

 IIB.
 Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (29 Dec) and quiet to unsettled levels on days two and three (30 Dec, 31 Dec).

 Predicted 29 Dec-31 Dec 122/122/120